Dargaville Activities You Can’t Miss!

 Another fantastic museum in the Dargaville area is right in the town itself!
 The Dargaville Museum showcases marine relics, such as an old Maori waka (canoe), as well as mannequin displays telling stories of the early Kauri gumdiggers.
 The surrounding park is also packed with things to see, from pa sites to awesome views.

 Location: Harding Park.

-5. GO to Ripiro Beach
+5. Go to Ripiro Beach

 New Zealand’s longest drivable beach, Ripiro Beach stretches 101km from Maunganui Bluff in the north all the way to Poutu at the Kaipara Harbour.
-There are several entrances to the beach, the most popular being Baylys Beach.
+There are several entrances to the beach, the most popular being Bayleys Beach.
 Join one of the local horse treks at Bayleys Beach or just enjoy a long stroll on the beach.
 The rips can be strong so swimming is not advised.

 6. Relax at the Kai Iwi Lakes